New South Wales Consolidated Acts

 DIRECTOR OF PUBLIC PROSECUTIONS ACT 1986 - SECT 15A

-(1) Police officers investigating alleged indictable offences have a duty to disclose to the Director all relevant information, documents or other things obtained during the investigation that might reasonably be expected to assist the case for the prosecution or the case for the accused person.
+(1) Law enforcement or investigating officers for alleged offences have a duty to disclose to the Director all relevant information, documents or other things obtained during the investigation that might reasonably be expected to assist the case for the prosecution or the case for the accused person.

 (a) the Director decides that the accused person will not be prosecuted for the alleged offence,